Lorentz transformation: Coordinate transformation

-where ζ (lowercase zeta) is a parameter called rapidity (many other symbols are used, including θ, ϕ, φ, η, ψ, ξ).
+where ζ (lowercase zeta) is a parameter called rapidity (many other symbols are used, including Latin w and Greek η, θ, ξ, ϕ, φ, ψ).
 Given the strong resemblance to rotations of spatial coordinates in 3-dimensional space in the Cartesian xy, yz, and zx planes, a Lorentz boost can be thought of as a hyperbolic rotation of spacetime coordinates in the xt, yt, and zt Cartesian-time planes of 4-dimensional Minkowski space.
 The parameter ζ is the hyperbolic angle of rotation, analogous to the ordinary angle for circular rotations.
 This transformation can be illustrated with a Minkowski diagram.